uvarc/rc-website/content/userinfo/rivanna/software/modules.md

 module spider hdf5
 ```

-If a version is specified to spider, it will indicate how to load that version.
+If a version is specified to `spider`, it will indicate how to load that version.

 ```
 module spider openmpi/2.1.1